ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/software_install/conda.md

            offline mode : False
 </div>

-So since the bioconda channel is already available, we do not have to specify it when we create the environment and install the software:
+So since the bioconda channel is already available, we do not have to specify it when we create the environment and install the software.
+However, if it is not available, you will need to do so:

-	conda create -n htstream-1.3.2 htstream
+	conda create -c bioconda -n htstream-1.3.2 htstream

 Enter "y" when prompted.
 This command is creating an environment called "htstream-1.3.2" and installing the "htstream" package into it.
 By default, it installs the latest version.
 This might take a little while to run.